 What Is Crocin?
 Why It Matters When Choosing a Saffron Supplement

-by Song Gao PhDMost People Buy Saffron.
+Most People Buy Saffron.
 Smart Shoppers Look for Crocin.

 You've heard that saffron supports memory, mood, and eye health.
-But here's what most supplement labels won't tell you: the compound responsible for those benefits isn't "saffron."
+But here's what most supplement labels won't tell you: the compound responsible for those benefits isn't 'saffron'.
 It's crocin.

 Saffron has been used as a medicinal herb for over 3,000 years — in Persian, Indian, Chinese, and European traditional medicine.
 Today, over 100 published clinical studies and hundreds of preclinical studies confirm that saffron's health effects are driven primarily by one compound: crocin.